 - Definition of computability

-- Computable usually means Turing-computable, i.e., the given problem can be solved using a Turing machine
+- Computable usually means Turing-computable,

+i.e., the given problem can be solved using a

+Turing machine

 - Strong mathematical model!

-- Shared-memory computability - Model of asynchronous concurrent computation - Computable means it is wait-free computable on a multiprocessor - Wait-free...?
+- Model of asynchronous concurrent computation - Computable means it is wait-free computable on a multiprocessor - Wait-free...?